fusion94/fusion94.org-original/_drafts/conservation-a-challenging-topic.md

 ### So Exactly how does it work?

-Individuals can become certified “True Conservationists” by demonstrating their commitment to conservation by proving that they give back at least 1% of their annual income and volunteer at least 1% (21 hours) of their time to conservation causes.
+**Business Membership:** 2% for Conservation puts businesses through an audit process to certify that they give back at least 1% of their gross annual sales and at least 1% (21 hours) of volunteer time to conservation causes.
+Upon approval, business members become part of an exclusive network of philosophically aligned companies committed to ensuring the future of fish, wildlife, hunting and angling.

-Buying licenses, stamps and tags to legally hunt or fish in America is an essential and necessary means to supporting wildlife conservation.
-However, you can do more to conserve fish, wildlife and their habitat to ensure the future of hunting and fishing for future generations.
+**Individual Certification:** Individuals can become certified “True Conservationists” by demonstrating their commitment to conservation by proving that they give back at least 1% of their annual income and volunteer at least 1% (21 hours) of their time to conservation causes.

 **Do you volunteer at least 1% of your time to Conservation?**<br>
 (~2,080 work hours/year = ~21 hours of volunteer time)